PHT-Medic/train-container-library/README.md

 The docker images defined by the Dockerfiles in the `docker` are the master images that need to be used when building train images.

+## Tests

+Run the tests to validate the security protocol is working as intended.
+From this projects root directory run `pytest train_lib`

 ### Available Images

 - `master/python:slim`: Alpine linux image with python 3.8 and the security protocol installed.